 Rail Signal and Communications Technician

-Metro Transit's Rail Division is responsible for operating and maintaining Link Light Rail service on a 20.4 mile route from the Angle Lake Station south of Sea-Tac Airport to the University of Washington Station, expanding to Northgate in 2021.
+Metro Transit's Rail Division is responsible for operating and maintaining Link Light Rail service on a 24.7-mile route from the Angle Lake Station south of Sea-Tac Airport to the Northgate Station.
 Plans and/or construction are underway extending the system to the north, east, south, and west.
 Expansion over the next five years alone will include the addition of more than 20 stations and 40 miles of light rail track.
-The light rail line is a critical part of the region's transportation network and normally carries more than 79,000 weekday daily riders.
+The light rail line is a critical part of the region's transportation network and carries more than 79,000 weekday daily riders.

 - Job Duties